Confused About Baby Sleep Patterns? Here Is What You Need to Know

 - 9-12 months: 14 hours a day; 10-12 of which are at night, with 2 naps in total.

 Newborn babies do not know the difference between night and day.
 They do not know that you are supposed to sleep at night and nap during the day; this is something that they need to learn.
-The early days of a baby's life is spent either feeding or sleeping anyway, so chances are the best advice you can have is to go with the flow here.
-As long as your baby is getting around 16 hours of sleep a day, then all is fine.
-If your baby has been sleeping 'well' but develops a more disturbed pattern, there could be many reasons why.
+The early days of a baby's life is spent either feeding or sleeping anyway, so the best advice is to go with the flow at this stage.
+As long as your baby is getting around 16 hours of sleep a day, all is fine.
+If your baby has been sleeping 'well' but develops a more disturbed pattern, there could be many causes.
 Illness, teething, reaching developmental milestones and changes in routine can all affect sleeping patterns.
 Speak to your health visitor if you're concerned and read up on baby sleep regressions – see the link below.

 Why doesn't my baby 'sleep through'?

-Newborn babies certainly are not designed to sleep through the night, or for stretches longer than around four hours.
-Their stomachs are too tiny and need filling a lot more regularly.
-Twelve weeks is usually the point where babies start to sleep for longer stretches as they are able to hold more milk in their tummies and can go longer between feeds.
+Babies start to sleep for longer stretches at around twelve weeks.
+This is usually the point where they are able to hold more milk in their tummies and so can go for longer between feeds.
 However, sleeping through the night is still not as common as some parents might have you think!
-From the National Sleep Foundation:

-"By six months of age, nighttime feedings are usually not necessary and many infants sleep through the night; 70-80 percent will do so by nine months of age.
-Infants typically sleep 9-12 hours during the night and take 30 minute to two-hour naps, one to four times a day – fewer as they reach age one.
+"By six months of age, night-time feeds are usually not necessary and many infants sleep through the night; 70-80 per cent will do so by nine months of age.
+Infants typically sleep 9-12 hours during the night and take 30-minute to two-hour naps, one to four times a day – fewer as they reach age one.”